dkremez/profilizer/README.md

 ### Configuration

-What if you only want to profile time or just used memory or objects allocations only.
+What if you only want to profile time, used memory, or objects allocations only.
-Here is how you could config
+Here is how you could config it:

 ```ruby
 class A